Admission to Seward County Community College may be granted to:

 5. Concurrent (dual-credit) high school juniors & seniors with written permission of the high school principal.

-6. High school students through a recognized gifted program with written permission of the school principal, a copy of the Individual Education Plan (IEP), and COMPASS assessment scores.
+6. High school students through a recognized gifted program with written permission of the school principal, a copy of the Individual Education Plan (IEP), and ACCUPLACER assessment scores.

 7. International students seeking admission to SCCC must meet all admission requirements and qualify for a Certificate of Eligibility (INS form I-20) to be issued.